tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 A router should be able to identify a packet belonging to a Slice-Flow Aggregate before it can apply the associated dataplane forwarding treatment or NRP-PHB.
-One or more fields within the packet are used as an FAS to do this.
+One or more fields within the packet are used as an NRP Selector to do this.

-Overloaded forwarding identifier as FAS:
+Overloaded forwarding identifier as NRP Selector:

 >  It is possible to assign a different forwarding address (or MPLS forwarding
 >  label in case of MPLS network) for each Slice-Flow Aggregate on a specific node